Retail sales, investment statistics

 Quarterly.
 Published about 40 days after given quarter.

-The index covers the development in estimated and final investments in retail trade.
+The index covers the development in investments in retail trade.
 The statistics are published as indices as of 2008, including time series from the first quarter 2005.

 The statistics are used by the financial and economic sectors, trade organisations and other users within wholesale and retail trade.
 They are also used by Statistics Norway's Division for National Accounts.